 What is Backend Development?

 Classifying and grouping programming languages is a topic of hot debate in academic and social coding circles.
 But backend programming languages generally fall into three main categories:

 Scripting languages are generally easier to learn and can sometimes be utilized by individuals who are not “professional” programmers or in projects where just writing code to execute commands that quickly fulfill the requirements is of utmost importance.
 However, there are scripting languages that offer a lot of power in the hands of skilled developers.

 Scripting languages are a great place to start for individuals pursuing a career in programming or casual programmers who want to automate specific tasks.
 The most basic need for scripting languages is simplicity because it will be used by those with a minimum of programming knowledge or in situations where cranking out code that does the job is all that matters.

 Object-oriented programming (OOP) is based on objects, which can be modules of code or data.
 This programming model designs software around objects, not functions and logic.
 Classes of objects are defined with associated methods and functions.
 Using concepts like inheritance and encapsulation, code reuse is maximized to reduce duplicate code.
-Developers code programs by creating objects that interact with one another.
+Backend developers code language programs by creating objects that interact with one another.